UK's Boris Johnson welcomes replacing Obama-era Iran nuclear agreement with 'Trump deal'

 "President Trump is a great deal maker, by his own account and others," he continued in an interview with BBC Breakfast’s Dan Walker.
 "Let's work together to replace the JCPOA and get the Trump deal instead."

-“We’ve got to stop the Iranian acquiring a nuclear weapon… That’s what the Joint Comprehensive agreement does,” he added.
+“We’ve got to stop the Iranians acquiring a nuclear weapon… That’s what the Joint Comprehensive agreement does,” he added.

 In May 2018, Trump withdrew U.S. support from the Iranian nuclear deal signed by his predecessor President Obama in 2015.
 His administration reimposed waves of sanctions on Tehran, while the Iranian regime violated the agreement’s restrictions on stockpiled uranium.